psycopg/psycopg2/doc/advanced.rst

 .. warning::

-    Async quaeries are not enabled for 2.0
+    Asynchronous queries are not enabled for 2.0

     .. todo::